zapabob/ROCm/docs/reference/rocmcc/rocmcc.md

 When used without an option, offload-arch prints the value of the first offload arch found in the underlying system.
-This can be used by various clang frontends.
+This can be used by various clang front ends.
 For example, to compile for OpenMP offloading on your current system, invoke clang with the following command:

 ```bash